-10 Embed art into everything
+Public art is an essential component for creating and enhancing communities and had been a fundamental building block of South End since its earliest days.

-South End's identity is shaped by its culture and community of public art and artists.
-Public art engenders a sense of pride and community identity and demonstrates the cultural value of a place.
-Public art projects offer a means by which a community can personalize its built environment through infrastructure, public spaces, and buildings.
+Art that creates visual landmarks and special events enhances the experience of a place and the quality of life for its residents and workers.
+Such artworks engender a sense of pride and community identity, and they illustrate the cultural value of a place.

+Public art projects offer a way to participate in the planning, design, and creation of communal space.
+They also provide a means by which a community can personalize its infrastructure, public spaces, and buildings using elements that are appropriate to its inhabitants.
-A vibrant public art culture in South End supports a number of Charlotte's Winning City Principles including; Positive Buzz, Shared Story, Open Minds, Millennial Magnet, and Big Tent.
-Today in South End, public art is supported through a variety of sponsors including; Charlotte Center City Partners, the Knight Foundation, local studios, private benefactors, and individual artists.

-Continued and proactive support for public art in South End is critical to keeping South End's character.
+Today in South End, art is supported through a basket of sponsors - Charlotte Center City Partners, Knight Foundation, local studios, private benefactors, and individual artists.
+Continued support for sanctioned and sometimes unsanctioned installations and applications is critical to keeping South End's character.

-- " Implement the Public Art Master Plan for the Rail Trail.
-Enhance and reinforce the concepts and content of the plan to be extended and amplified along the length of the Rail Trail.
-(Who: Center City Partners) - " Consider incentivizing developers to incorporate public art into the design of their buildings and spaces as part of the update to the Transit Oriented Development zoning district.
-When developers add this amenity to the public realm it demonstrates their care for and commitment to the neighborhood and its public spaces.
-(Who: City of Charlotte Planning) - " Facilitate regular art and cultural events in South End.
-Street festivals and other public events play an important role in building the identity of South End.
+- " Continue implementation of the Public Art Master Plan for the Rail Trail.
+Enhance and reinforce the concepts and content of the plan to be extended and amplified along its length. - Encourage developers to incorporate art into the design of their buildings and spaces.
+When developers add this amenity to the public realm it demonstrates their care for and commitment to the neighborhood and its public spaces. - " Foster a sense of South End as a place of independent, unscripted artistic invention.
+This necessitated a fine balance between helpful and centralized assistance and a respectful "hands-off" approach to creative initiatives. - " Street festivals and other public events play an important role in building the identity of a neighborhood.
 The original Art & Soul arts festival in South End was a grass roots effort by local artists and business owners.
+Expand these programs to provide more regular events throughout the year.
-(Who: Center City Partners) - " Facilitate and program a wide variety of public art in South End including public and private installations and

-- programs.
-Encourage local, temporary, pop-up, and grass roots efforts to provide programming using a wide network of sponsors and volunteers.

-(Who: Center City Partners) - " Maintain a South End public art blog as an open forum where individual artists and organizations can post their latest projects, ideas, and new initiatives.
-(Who: Center City Partners)
+- " Encourage a wide variety of art in South End, including public and private installations and programs.
+The unique placemaking attributes that public art brings to a neighborhood is a function of many and varied artistic voices and agendas.
+It is important that these private and often temporary initiatives are not conscripted into any single, cohesive organizational framework.
+That is antithetical to the spirit of South End as a place of creative and idiosyncratic energy and inventiveness. - " Encourage local, temporary, pop-up, and grass roots efforts to provide programming using a wider network of sponsors and volunteers. - " Maintain a South End public art blog as an open forum where individual artists and organizations can post their latest projects, ideas, and new initiatives.